techycs18/regression-using--nn-tf-keras/README.md

 # Regression_Tensorflow_Keras
-Using Tensorflow and Keras we build a Neural Net to predict House Price
+- Using Tensorflow and Keras we build a Neural Net to predict House Price
+- Dataset used is from kaggle